HyperUpscale/LLMStack/README.md

 ## Contributing

-We welcome contributions to LLMStack.
-Please check out our [contributing guide](https://llmstack.ai/docs/guides/contributing) to learn more about how you can contribute to LLMStack.
+They welcome contributions to LLMStack.
+Please check out their [contributing guide](https://llmstack.ai/docs/guides/contributing) to learn more about how you can contribute to LLMStack.